marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 This talk was about recent developments in the go debugger Delve.
 I def need to set this up for my neovim config.
 However the most interesting part of the talk was covering the new eBPF backend for tracing.
 It's a lot faster than the existing ptrace backend, and in some cases you can go from seconds of overhead to microseconds.

-### Tinygo.org/bluetooth
+### tinygo.org/bluetooth

-This was a really funny and interesting talk about using tinygo on embedded devices, including lora chipsets for long range communications.
+This was a really funny and interesting talk about using Tinygo on embedded devices, including lora for long range communications.
 They also launched a balloon the day after to demonstrate this.
 Tinygo def seems like a fun time to try for my next Arduino project.